Sunderland Corporation Tramways

 Senior staff

-A blow-up of the 1905 depot photo above showing some of the inspectors, who appear to be wearing fairly typical 'tramway inspector' garb, along with kepi-style caps bearing a small cap badge above a grade badge (in embroidered script lettering).
+An enlargement of the 1905 depot photograph above showing some of the inspectors, who all appear to be wearing fairly typical 'tramway inspector' garb, along with drooping-peak caps that bear a small cap badge and a grade badge (the latter in embroidered script lettering).

 A rare shot of an SCT inspector — photo taken in 1913 at the Roker terminus, towards the southern end of Roker Terrace, with Tramcar No 10 in the background, a vehicle which was to have the dubious distinction, three years later, of being destroyed by a Zeppelin airship.
 Photo and background information kindly supplied by Malcolm Fraser.

-A blow-up of the above photo showing an individual who may be senior staff member (foreman?); no other photos from this era show this jacket, or collar insignia (these suggest a senior grade), though the cap badge appears to be of the standard pattern.
+An enlargement of the above photograph showing an individual who may be senior staff member (foreman?); no other photos from this era show this jacket, or collar insignia (these suggest a senior grade), though the cap badge appears to be of the standard pattern.

 Bob Nesbitt, ready for his first day as an inspector on Saturday 7th August 1947; he eventually retired some 28 years later as a Divisional Inspector in 1975.
 With thanks to his son John Nesbitt for the background information, and Malcolm Fraser for the photograph.